mk-smart/entity-centric-api/README.md

     $ cd standalone/target

 There you will find a file called `ecapi.launcher-[version].jar`.
-You can run this JAR on the desired HTTP port.
+You can run this JAR on the desired HTTP port (mandatory, as there is no default port).

     $ java -jar ecapi.launcher-[version].jar -c [config_file] -p [port]